28/NoteworthyII/README.md

   - The Save button saves all notes and settings, and then closes the window.
   - The Cancel button closes the window, losing all changes since opening it (see also 'Save on auto close' checkbox below)
-  - Press Esc or click outside notepad window to remove focus from the notepad (e.g. to type in the chat) and close pop-up menus.
+  - Press Esc or click outside notepad window to remove focus from the notepad (e.g. to type in the chat) and close pop-up menus (press Esc again to close Noteworthy II).
 - Character Notes tab:
   - This tab is for storing notes specific to each of your characters.
   - It defaults to the current logged on character and can be changed via the drop down menu.